metrorailings/OwlBlog/content/posts/2022-circa-millions-week-15-predictions.md

 ##### Injuries

 Cincinnati is expected to miss one of Tyler Boyd and Tee Higgins.
+Hayden Hurst is also expected to be sidelined.
+The biggest concern though is Trey Hendrickson - the man hasn't been practicing at all after breaking his wrist last week.
+It's unlikely he'll be in the game.

 Tampa might be missing a few people on defense, most notably Vita Vea.
 Joe Tryon-Shoyinka's dealing with a hip issue too.

+##### Prior Meetings

+No historical data here between these two or their coaches.

+***

+### Uncertain

 ***